adria0/za/README.md

 this will run the tests found in the circuit and all the tests found in the included templates

-### Javascript bindings
+### JavaScript bindings

-to compile the javascript bindings, go to the `binding/js` folder and run:
+to compile the JavaScript bindings, go to the `binding/js` folder and run:

 - `npm i`
 - `npm run install`